-- A. Each academic year, a student reserves a room by paying a non-refundable \$50 fee and signing a dormitory contract. - B. Room assignments will be made by the Vice President of Student Services.
-The College reserves the right to assign or reassign rooms for the benefit of the College, individual student, roommate, or suitemate. - C. Changes in room assignments will only be made by the Vice President of Student Services after consulting with the appropriate Residence Hall Directors. - D. A \$100 fine will be assessed against any student who moves to an unassigned room without permission of the Vice President of Student Services. - E. Students who wish to have their own room may request so by paying a \$100.00 room fee.
+- A. Each academic year, a student reserves a room by paying a non-refundable \$50 fee and signing a dormitory contract. - B. Room assignments will be made by the Dean of Students.
+The College reserves the right to assign or reassign rooms for the benefit of the College, individual students, roommate, or suitemate. - C. Changes in room assignments will only be made by the Dean of Students after consulting with the appropriate Residence Hall Directors. - D. A \$100 fine will be assessed against any student who moves to an unassigned room without the permission of the Dean of Students. - E. Students who wish to have their own room may request so by paying a \$100.00 room fee.
 Single rooms are assigned according to availability. - F. Students in Wagley Hall, Regents Hall, and Kuykendall Hall may be issued a front door key. - G. All residents of student housing are required to purchase the college cafeteria plan.
 Special diet considerations may be submitted to the cafeteria for individual preparation.